stylemate/YIAD/README.md

 How to Download Ncurses:
 type command in terminal

 	sudo apt-get install libncurses5-dev

 How to Compile This Crap:

 	gcc main.c menu.c narrate.c fill.c -lcurses -o YIAD

-	Then YIAD executable will be built.
+Then YIAD executable will be built